Cello Solo > Festival in situ

 03 26 88 65 74 / contact@cesare.fr / www.cesare-cncm.com

-Online ticketing for the Palais du Tau will be opening soon
+Online ticketing for the Palace of Tau here

 Open to 14 people per performance

-Open to all from 12 years old (not recommended for pregnant women, individuals with heart issues, and those suffering from vertigo)
+All audiences from age 12 (not recommended for pregnant women, people suffering from heart problems, and those with vertigo)

 25 min + short tour of the towers